 2nd stage (physical audit booking) steps are as under.

 Once all the documents are uploaded then client/company needs to Book an audit week (for 2nd stage on site physical audit) of date from calendar or dropdown which is feasible.
-After that admin will receive an email that an stage 2 audit request is booked by client or company.
+After that admin will receive an email that a stage 2 audit request is booked by client or company.

 When admin receive this request then if admin have some issues in providing the auditor for requested week of date then admin can talk to client or company outside the platform and after mutual understanding admin can change week of date to any new week of date for audit.
 Platform would not have any back and forth negotiation of dates.

 Stage 2 physical audit completed by the auditor.
 During stage 2 audit, the auditor may ask to view some documents not initially submitted.
 If the auditor viewing the documents is sufficient then client does not need to upload the documents.

+Final payment is required within 3 business days after report is approved by be customer accepted

+Final payment made by the customer (same methods as deposit) accepted

 Stage 2 final report uploaded in the portal

+If the report is positive (audit passed), go to next step

+If the report is negative (audit failed), audit is closed

+If there is a major non conformity, client has 90 days to address them

+Auditor will ask for additional evidence / documents for the client to upload

+After the client uploads the documents, auditor will make a new report

+If the client fails to upload the documents after 90 days, the audit is failed -> Negative report

+accepted

 Approval / rejection of the report by the Client